I LOVE CORNWALL

 Wildlife Matters"

-Events are Free, it is fully-funded by Rowena Castillo-Nicholls.
+All events are Free and are fully funded by Rowena Castillo-Nicholls.
 Everyone is welcome to attend.
 Booking is essential.
 To book, please contact Rowena via email: [email protected].

 Rowena brings coffee, tea, biscuits and cakes.
 You are welcome to join us after the event for a cuppa and a slice of cake or just to have a chat.